FAQ

 • We commonly test for food allergens.
 It is important, however, to understand that not all food allergens are safe to be tested at the same time in some patients.
 Therefore, two visits and two separate skin prick tests may be needed to ensure the safety of the patient.

-• If you wish to test for fish, shellfish and fruits, we ask you to bring small pieces of individual fish, shellfish and fruits to the clinic.
-It is more accurate to use the fresh food and we cannot store fresh food in clinic.
+• If you wish to test for fish, shellfish, and fruits, we ask you to bring small pieces of individual fish, shellfish, and fruits to the clinic.
+It is more accurate to use the fresh food, and we cannot store fresh food in the clinic.
 Please bring each sample in a small container or ziplock bag to prevent cross-contamination and bring a piece of the food in a raw and a cooked form (with no oils or spices added).

-• Respiratory allergies (those that cause hay fever and asthma) typically include house dust mites, cats, dogs, horses, moulds, grass, weeds and tree pollens.
+• Respiratory allergies (those that cause hay fever and asthma) typically include house dust mites, cats, dogs, horses, molds, grass, weeds, and tree pollens.

 • Drug allergy testing is more limited.
 Please bring the medication you are concerned about to the appointment and discuss testing with the nurse or Professor Lack.